tsuru/tsuru/docs/managing/volumes.rst

   volume-plans:
     ebs:
-      swarm:
-          driver: rexray/ebs
       kubernetes:
           storage-class: my-ebs-storage-class

-On swarm a driver must be specified along with its parameters.
 On Kubernetes, volume plans may use a volume plugin or a storage class.

 Volumes
 =======